wix-incubator/repluggable/README.md

 # Concept

-`react-app-lego` allows composition of a React-with-Redux application entirely from a list of _pluggable packages_, much like a lego built from pieces.
+`react-app-lego` allows composition of a React-with-Redux application entirely from a list of pluggable packages.

+A package is a box of lego pieces such as UI, state, and logic.
+When a package is plugged in, it contributes its pieces by connecting them to other pieces added earlier.
+In this way, the entire application is built up from connected pieces, much like a lego.

+For two pieces to connect, one piece defines a connection point for specific type of other pieces.
+In order to connect, the other piece has to match the type of the connection point.

-The packages can be plugged in and out at runtime without the need to reload the application.
+Packages can be plugged in and out at runtime.
+Contributed pieces are added and removed from the application on the fly, without the need to reload a page.

 ## Main application

 This is the application being composed as a lego.
 We refer to it as _main application_.

 The main application can be as small as an empty shell.
-Its functionality can be composed completely from the packages, where each loaded package contributes its pieces to the whole.
+Its functionality can be composed completely from the packages, where each plugged package contributes its pieces to the whole.

 The minimal responsibilities of the main application are: